sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 - mouse pad gestures;
 - using the right-click context menu (if enabled);

-*Note that zooming is based on domain - i.e., if you open two applications with the same domain and change the zoom factor of one of them, the zoom factor of the other will change accordingly.*
+*Note that zooming is based on domain - i.e., if you open two apps with the same domain and change the zoom factor of one of them, the zoom factor of the other will change accordingly.*

 ![Zooming](../../images/platform-features/zooming.gif)